Ellen Carey: Collections and recognition

-In 2017, Carey received funding from The Andy Warhol Foundation for the Visual Arts towards a retrospective exhibition/tour/book at The Burchfield Penney Art Center (Buffalo, NY).

 In 2019, the Royal Photographic Society (London) named Carey one of its "Hundred Heroines" commemorating international women photographers.
-Carey has also received awards from the Polaroid Artists Support Program (1983-8, 2002), Connecticut Commission on the Arts (1998, 2001), New York State Federation for Artists (1986), Massachusetts Council on the Arts (1986), and National Endowment for the Arts (1984), among others.
+Carey has received awards from the Andy Warhol Foundation (2017, for a retrospective exhibition and book at the Burchfield Penney Art Center), the Polaroid Artists Support Program (1983-8, 2002), Connecticut Commission on the Arts (1998, 2001), New York State Federation for Artists (1986), Massachusetts Council on the Arts (1986), and National Endowment for the Arts (1984), among others.

 Research and academia

 Carey has written about and researched art-related topics such as the history of photography (including the first women photographer, Anna Atkins), color theory, and tetrachromacy and its relation to gender.
-She has published essays on Sol LeWitt ("Color Me Real," in Sol LeWitt: 100 Views), Man Ray ("At Play with Man Ray" in Aperture, which focused on her discovery of Ray's “hidden” signature in the 1935 photograph Space Writings (Self-Portrait)), and her own work (in The Polaroid Years and The Polaroid Project).
+She has published essays on Sol LeWitt ("Color Me Real", in Sol LeWitt: 100 Views), Man Ray ("At Play with Man Ray" in Aperture, which focused on her discovery of Ray's "hidden" signature in the 1935 photograph Space Writings (Self-Portrait)), and her own work (in The Polaroid Years and The Polaroid Project).
 Her research also informed a traveling exhibition she curated, "Women in Colour: Anna Atkins, Color Photography & Those Struck by Light" (2017, 2019).

-Carey has taught photography at the Hartford Art School from 1985–2019.
+Carey has taught photography at the Hartford Art School since 1985.
 She has also taught at Bard College, the International Center for Photography, and Queens College, and been an artist-in-residence at Loughborough University in the United Kingdom.